adlnet/xAPI-Spec/xAPI-Data.md

 * <a name="2.4.9.s3.b5"></a>The LRS MAY leave the submitted authority unchanged but SHOULD do so only where a strong trust relationship has been established, and with extreme caution.

-Note: To promote interoperability, LRSs are encouraged to try to map the principal that most logically "owns" the credential used to send statements to an authority when overwriting the authority as described above.
+Note: To promote interoperability, LRSs are encouraged to try to map the user or system the credential used to send statements are associated with to an authority when overwriting the authority as described above.

 <a name="version"></a>